GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

 In contrast, the BLR quasar subtraction method allows us to view the complete narrow line emission maps, including the contribution of the central unresolved NLR.
 Our BLR subtraction technique subtracts only the BLR quasar flux, with all of the narrow flux from the central core remaining.
 Much of this remaining narrow line flux is spread according to the PSF shape, which significantly contaminates any spatial analysis of the extended host region.
 This approach is also model dependent, varying based on the BLR model fit to the integrated quasar spectrum.
 With their various advantages and disadvantages, we use both approaches throughout this work.

-For each of these choices for the model quasar spectrum, we scale the quasar spectrum according to the 2D PSF to create a 3D quasar cube.
+\textit{Step 3, Subtracting the 3D PSF model:} For each of these choices for the model quasar spectrum, we scale the quasar spectrum by the 2D PSF to create a 3D quasar cube.
 We then subtract this quasar cube from the original cube, revealing our estimate of the host galaxy's 3D spectrum.
 We visually inspect the quasar model fit and residual for a range of spaxels to confirm our subtraction is robust; an example for one spaxel is shown in Figure \ref{fig:QuasarSubtraction}.